yogi/fabacademy2016/w8-embedded.md

 <img src="images/w8-blink-sketch.jpg"/>

-And it worked just fine!
+And it worked just fine.

 Note the size of the binary in the above image shows 836 bytes.
 Will compare that to a C and assembly program later.